front-end-foundations/session1/README.md

 The inspector is your first line of defense when troubleshooting.

+Note: Safari's developer tool is not turned on by default and most be enabled in Safari preferences.

 ###User Agent Styles

 User agent styles are the default styles for HTML elements.